MedAITech/SCRD4AD/README.md

 ## Dataset

-We evaluate SCRD4AD on three medical anomaly detection datasets.
+SCRD4AD is evaluated on three medical anomaly detection datasets.

-**RSNA:** We use 3,851 normal images for training and 2,000 images for testing, including 1,000 normal and 1,000 abnormal images.
+**RSNA:** A chest X-ray dataset for lung opacity and pneumonia-related anomaly detection.

-**Brain Tumor MRI:** We use 1,000 normal slices for training and 1,200 slices for testing, including 600 normal and 600 abnormal slices.
+**Brain Tumor MRI:** A brain MRI dataset, where tumor-free slices are treated as normal and glioma/meningioma slices are treated as anomalies.

-**ISIC 2018:** We use nevus as the normal class, with 6,705 normal images for training and 1,512 images for testing.
+**ISIC 2018:** A dermoscopic skin lesion dataset, where nevus images are treated as normal and the remaining lesion categories are treated as anomalies.

 ## Training